 FCA (in line with ESMA guidance) allows more generous leverage to professional traders, as it is understood professional traders have the experience to trade with leverage responsibly and the resources to handle losses that would be difficult for retail traders to absorb.

 Traders will also receive priority services, cash rebates, access to a client relationship manager and credit facilities.

 To qualify for a professional account you will need to show you meet the following criteria

 City Index offers offer spread betting as an option for trading in the United Kingdom.
 Spread betting is similar to CFD trading in that it is a form of margin trading and most of the same instruments are available with the same leverage however traders do not buy contracts of the underlying instruments.
 Instead of contracts, clients are betting on price movements of the financial products.

 Spread betting is popular in the United Kingdom as there are no capital gains taxes, which means more profits.

 No. Unfortunately, City Index doesn’t allow scalping or any other forms of high-frequency trading on their platform.
 All other forms of trading styles are welcomed at City Index including hedging.
 A better choice would be IC Markets or Pepperstone, which both welcome scalping along with offering the lowest spreads in the forex industry.

 City Index runs a market-maker pricing model through its proprietary dealing desk.
-In other words, City Index creates their own market for retail traders to buy and sell financial instruments.
-By comparison, ECN brokers operate through no-dealing desk (NDD) where client orders are matched directly with various liquidity providers (LPs).
+In other words, City Index creates its own market for retail traders to buy and sell financial instruments.
+By comparison, ECN brokers operate through a no-dealing desk (NDD) where client orders are matched directly with various liquidity providers (LPs).

 Compare the Best MT4 ECN Brokers for 2021, to get the best deal for your trading needs.